-What Withdrawal Means
+What Does Withdrawal Mean?

 There's more than one way to access money in your Vanguard retirement plan.
 People often choose to take a loan against the balance of their plans, for instance.
 However, a true withdrawal is defined by Vanguard as a "permanent removal of all or a portion of the assets from your plan account."